Efficient Domain-Adaptive Multi-Task Dense Prediction with Vision Foundation Models: EXPERIMENTAL RESULTS

 \subsubsection{Single-task Performance}

 To further clarify the contribution of simultaneously leveraging SAM and DAM, we also examine performance in single-task settings, where the model is trained solely for either semantic segmentation or depth estimation.
 Table~\ref{tab:ablation} reports single-task results with the MiT-B5 backbone in both SYN$\rightarrow$CS and VK2$\rightarrow$CS.
-In SYN$\rightarrow$CS, the multi-task model performs slightly below the single-task models, \textit{e.g.},~–1.6\% mIoU and +0.14m RMSE, while in VK2$\rightarrow$CS it achieves notable gains (+4.16\% mIoU) with comparable RMSE.
+In SYN$\rightarrow$CS, the multi-task model performs slightly below the single-task models, \textit{e.g.},~–1.6\% mIoU and +0.14m RMSE, while in VK2$\rightarrow$CS it achieves notable gains (\niluthpol{+3.92\% mIoU}) with comparable RMSE.
 These outcomes reflect that our framework is primarily designed to advance UDA strategies rather than directly optimize cross-task interference.
-Importantly, they also suggest that combining our VFM-based UDA methods with recent multi-task decoder designs could potentially amplify the benefits, enabling even stronger and more consistent performance across tasks and domains.